yaagmurss/GenderSensitiveCommunicationApi/README.md

 Custom MiddleWare called **UseCustomExceptionMiddleware** is written to catch the Exception called **LanguageViolationException**.

+**NOTE**
-You can see the usage of middleware in startup.cs and also rewiew the code in the ExceptionMiddleware.cs Class.
+You can see the usage of custom middleware in startup.cs and also rewiew the code in the ExceptionMiddleware.cs Class.